lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 the opposite: It is for you to deal with a problem directly, with **nothing** in between.
 With the least possible amount of assumptions.

+### "Don't abstract"

+This one is absolutely meaningless.
+I'll leave it as an exercise for you.
+That is, apply the same things I did for the previous ones: Rephrase it; If it makes not sense, find out what the person *really* meant; Etc.